ERM++: An Improved Baseline for Domain Generalization: Reproducibility

 \subsection{Training details}

 We follow the DomainBed~\cite{gulrajani2020search} training procedure and add additional components from ERM++.
 In particular, we use the default hyper-parameters from DomainBed \cite{gulrajani2020search}, \eg, a batch size of 32 (per-domain), a learning rate of 5e-5, a ResNet dropout value of 0, and a weight decay of 0.
 We use the ADAM optimizer~\cite{kingma2014adam} optimizer with $\beta$ and $\epsilon$ values set default values from Pytorch 1.12.
-Unless we specify that the ``Long Training'' component is added, we train models for 15000 steps on DomainNet (following SWAD\cite{cha2021swad}) and 5000 steps for other datasets, which corresponds to a variable number of epochs dependent on dataset size.
-If Long Training is used, we extend training by 4x.
+We extend the training cap to 4x the initial learning when \textbf{\textit{Auto-lr}} is used.
 We train on all source domains except for one, validate the model on held-out data from the sources every 300 steps(20\% of the source data), and evaluate on the held-out domain.
 If using \textit{Full Data} we retrain using the full data.
 We use the same data augmentation techniques as ERM~\cite{gulrajani2020search}.

-We use the ResNet-50 architechture in all experiments.
+\smallbreak \textbf{ViT Training Details:} We follow a similar recipe for ViTs, with a few changes.
+First, we don't extend the training step cap by 4x on account of ViT's being over-parameterized and easy to overfit, relative to ResNet-50.
+Second, we use the LARS optimizer, which adjusts the learning rate according to the weight norm per-layer, and with a larger 1e-1 learning rate for the linear classifier during warmup ($1e-1$).
+The LARS optimizer decreases weight updates to stabilize training, and ViTs are unstable to train.

-\textbf{Model Parameter Averaging details: }If we use Model Parameter Averaging(~\textit{MPA}), we begin to keep a running average at the 100th step.
-If we additionally use warm-start, we only optimize the classification head for the first 500 steps, and start \textit{MPA} 100 steps after that.
-For the Specialist Model Parameter Averaging(\textit{SMPA}) experiments (Table 6 of main paper), we first train a generalist model for 15000 steps , then train an independent model for each domain for another 1500 steps.
+\smallbreak \textbf{Model Parameter Averaging details: }If we use Model Parameter Averaging(~\textit{MPA}), we begin to keep a running average at the 100th step.
+If we additionally use warm-start, we only optimize the classification head for the first 500 steps (2500 for ViT), and start \textit{MPA} 100 steps after that.
+For the Specialist Model Parameter Averaging(\textit{SMPA}) experiments (Table 9 of main paper), we first train a generalist model for 15000 steps , then train an independent model for each domain for another 1500 steps.
 At the end, we average parameters and re-compute batch norm running statistics.
 This recomputing of BN stats makes sure the averaged model has accurately computed batch norm statistics which may not be a simple average of experts, due to the non-linearity of neural nets.